Cabidela: Variants

-Variations on the dish is also popular in many of Portugal's former colonies, such as Macau, where a similar dish made with duck (pato de cabidela or pato à cabidela) is one of the most famous dishes in Macanese cuisine.
+Variations on the dish are also found in many of Portugal's former colonies, such as Macau, where a similar dish made with duck (pato de cabidela or pato à cabidela) is one of the best-known dishes in Macanese cuisine.

 In Brazil, this dish is normally made with chicken (galinha à cabidela or galinha de cabidela), and is considered a typical dish of the city of Recife.
 The rice is cooked separately.
 It is also a very common dish in the state of Minas Gerais, where it has the name galinha ao molho pardo.
-It's also common to cook only the chicken's blood, with vinegar and vegetables, until it becomes a sauce that can be added to rice or to the cooked chicken itself.
+It is also common to cook only the chicken's blood, with vinegar and vegetables, until it becomes a sauce that can be added to rice or to the cooked chicken itself.

-In India, pork cabidela is popular among the Goan Catholic community of Goa.
+In India, pork cabidela is popular among the Catholic community of Goa.

 The chicken version is one of the most common dishes served on special occasions while it is also found in restaurants in Angola.